thuongtuandang/Reinforcement_Learning/RL_LLM_Agent/README.md

 The RL model is saved at models/

-It can fail, and in case it fails, you can change num_obstacles in train_rl.py (default 45)
+It can fail, and in case it fails, you can run the training script again, or change num_obstacles in train_rl.py (default 45)

 # Watch the LLM agent play